gurrenm3/BTD-Mod-Helper/Wiki/Making-a-Custom-Tower.md

 ***

 **Congratulations!
-You know have all the required information on the Mod Helper's role in making a fully featured Custom Tower.
+You now have all the required information on the Mod Helper's role in making a fully featured Custom Tower.
 It's actual functionality will come down to how you edit the Models within the `ModifyBaseTower` and `ApplyUpgrade` methods, which means interacting with Ninja Kiwi's own systems.
 The Mod Helper's extensions can make that easier.**